GeorgeNav/WouldYouRather-ReactND/README.md

 # Would You Rather? the App

-In this project, a user can login as a one predifined user at a time.
-When the user logs in, they can view, vote, and create a 'would you rather' style questions with two options.
+In this project a user can login as one predifined user at a time.
+When the user logs in they can view, vote, and create 'would you rather' style questions with two options.
 There is also a dashboard that displays scores from highest to lowest.

 ## Available Scripts